 The Swedish mortgage market is also facing structural changes in that new financial actors (with new business/finance models) are entering the market and supplying mortgages to households in direct competition with the traditional banks.
-Although the share of these actors is slowly increasing, the absolute market share is still very small at around 1% of total mortgage stock (this compares to 78% for large and retail banks, 17% for foreign banks and 4% for savings banks).
+Although the share of these actors is slowly increasing, the absolute market share is still very small at around 1% of total mortgage stock (this compares to slightly less than 80% for large and retail banks; slightly over 15% for foreign banks and around 4% for savings banks).
 While there may be positive effects from such changes, a more competitive environment in terms of a greater supply of mortgages and cheaper interest rates may further increase household indebtedness, thus intensifying the systemic risk linked to Swedish mortgages and the potential negative repercussions for the stability of the financial system in Sweden.